parasmamgain/rest-api/README.md

 ## Functionality of the GET-POST Requests

-Once a POST request is being made with above obdy it pushes this data into the elastic search and at the same time send the `id` to the rabbitmq queue.
+Once a POST request is being made with above obdy it pushes this data into the elastic search and at the same time send the `{id}` to the rabbitmq queue.
 This queue holds the id's of all the persons for which the POST request has been made.

-when a GET request is being made using a URL `localhost:8081/id` then it retrieves the person details belonging to `id` from the mongo returns it as a response.
+when a GET request is being made using a URL `localhost:8081/{id}` then it retrieves the person details belonging to `{id}` from the mongo returns it as a response.

 1. /main.go - this is the initial point to start the application. `go run main.go`
 2. /models/people.go - this file contains the entity object/structure of the person object.